-Recently, we developed a new algorithm, called HyperANF, that can compute quickly an approximation of the neighbourhood function of large graphs.
-The algorithm was used to compute for the first time second-order statistics about the distance distribution of a large number of web and social graphs: the results can be accessed at the LAW web site.
-In particular, HyperANF was used to show that Facebook has just four degrees of separation and to compute our open ranking.
+We developed a new algorithm, called HyperBall, that can approximate quickly a number of geometric centralities and the neighbourhood function of large graphs.
+The algorithm was used to compute for the first time statistics about the distance distribution of a large number of web and social graphs: the results can be accessed at the LAW web site.
+In particular, HyperBall was used to show that Facebook has just four degrees of separation and to compute our open ranking.

-The development of UbiCrawler, WebGraph, and of the software necessary for our large-scale experiments spun a number of other satellite Java projects whose code is available as free software, including fastutil and Managing Gigabytes for Java.
+The development of WebGraph and of the software necessary for our large-scale experiments spun a number of other satellite Java projects whose code is available as free software, including fastutil and MG4J.

 Efficient data structures for large datasets

-More generally, very large data sets requires efficient compressed data structures.
+Very large data sets requires efficient compressed data structures.
 An exciting recent development in this direction is that of succinct data structures, which implement standard data structures using the minimum possible space without slowing down more than by a constant factor.
 I proposed very efficient implementations of several basic building blocks used in succinct data structures by means of broadword programming.
 The building blocks are used throughout the code of the Sux and Sux4J projects, which aim at providing off-the-shelf useful basic succinct data structures such as the Elias–Fano representation of monotone sequences, Genuzio–Ottaviano–Vigna functions, the implementation of a minimal perfect hash function using, to the best of our knowledge, the least amount of space, and Fenwick trees optimized for dynamic rank and selection.

 Indexing of large document collections

 MG4J is a framework for building indices of large document collection based on the classical inverted-index approach.
 The kind of index constructed is very configurable (e.g., you can choose your preferred coding method), and moreover some new research has gone into providing efficient skips and minimal-interval semantics.